 Thanking “the many countries that did not support this resolution and made it clear that this is neither the way to promote stability nor to resolve the conflict,” the Israeli leader further called on the countries that supported it “to reconsider their position and oppose it” when it comes up for a vote by the UN General Assembly.

 Israel’s UN Ambassador Gilad Erdan stressed that by calling on involvement on the ICJ, “the Palestinians are decimating any chances of reconciliation.”

 Addressing the forum, he queried, “The Palestinians have rejected every single peace initiative, and now they embroil an external body with the excuse that the conflict has not been resolved?”

 The US Deputy Representative to the UN stated that an ICJ advisory opinion is “counterproductive and will only take the parties further away from the objective we all share of a negotiated Two-State Solution” to the Arab-Israeli conflict.

-The ICJ last weighed in on the conflict in 2004, when it ruled that the Israeli separation barrier was illegal; which is heavily disputed by Israel.
+The ICJ last intervened in the conflict in 2004 by ruling that Israel’s separation barrier was illegal; which is heavily disputed by Jerusalem.

 The barrier was built to prevent Palestinian terror attacks on Israeli citizens during the Second Intifada, which lasted from September 2000 to February 2005.
 Suicide bombings in Israel emanating from the West Bank dropped from 73 between 2000 to July 2003 to 12 between August 2003 and the end of 2006, upon completion of the first continuous portion of the security fence.